 The evidence that you generate through your planned workplace activities should meet specialist Curriculum Learning Outcomes and the Academy’s Standards of Proficiency for Higher Specialist Scientists.
 Evidence should showcase your mastery of knowledge, skills, and professional behaviours at Consultant Clinical Scientist level.

 Good evidence requires familiarity with the Standards of Proficiency, HSST specialist curriculum, scope of practice and consultant clinical scientists job descriptions.
 Good evidence should:

-- Be authentic and naturally occurring.
-Plan for stretch opportunities to show level 8 skills; don’t focus on single observations.
+- plan for stretch opportunities to show level 8 skills; don’t focus on single observations

 Here is a podcast where Dr Lisa Ayers, our HSST Training Programme Director, talks about the ways in which you can involve patients and the public in your training.